vedang-patil-23/Brain-MRI-Classification/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or issues, please contact [Your Name](mailto:vedangrpatil.2305@gmail.com).
+For any questions or issues, please contact [Me](mailto:vedangrpatil.2305@gmail.com).